 The complexity of the situation can hardly be overstated.
-A large health insurance carrier likely processes upwards of 3 million documents per year of various types, each one containing potentially dozens of relevant data fields.
+A large health insurance carrier can often process upwards of 3 million documents per year of various types, each one containing potentially dozens of relevant data fields.
 A clinical document or record could include free form text from doctors’ notes; various numbers, including ID numbers for the case, member, and provider; patient name and date of birth; date of service; various health insurance codes to depict the procedure performed and diagnosis.

 On the healthcare provider side, the roles are essentially reversed, as they must deal with forms and correspondence from a multitude of 3rd party insurance carriers, each with their forms and formats.

-As you can imagine, it takes a small army of humans to process these forms, which is why providers and insurers are investigating process automation software.
-Many carriers found robotic process automation (RPA) tools, and solutions that combine optical character recognition (OCR) with templates can not adequately address the problem.
+It takes a small army of humans to process these forms, which is why health insurers and providers are investing in process automation software.
+Many carriers have found that robotic process automation (RPA) tools, and solutions that combine optical character recognition (OCR) with templates, can not adequately address the problem.
 While they work well for tasks or documents that are the same every time, they tend to hit a wall regarding all the variations inherent in unstructured documents, such as emails, patient records, and doctors’ notes.

-Automating document processing for unstructured content requires an intelligent process automation (IPA) solution that incorporates technologies including natural language processing (NLP) and deep learning.
+Automating document processing for unstructured content requires a solution that incorporates technologies including natural language processing (NLP) and deep learning.
 These technologies are the key to the platform being able to digitize and automate highly variable documents and images without writing thousands of rules in the background.